-In compliance with the Florida Plumbing Code, maximum hot-water temperature produced shall be 140 degrees F. Service to laboratory sinks, lavatories, showers, washdown stations, general purpose sinks, service sinks, and other specific equipment shall be no more than 120 degrees F measured at the fixture at furthest point from heater.
+- In compliance with the Florida Plumbing Code, maximum hot-water temperature produced shall be 140 degrees F. Service to laboratory sinks, lavatories, showers, washdown stations, general purpose sinks, service sinks, and other specific equipment shall be no more than 120 degrees F measured at the fixture at furthest point from heater. - 2.
+All sump pumps shall be 316 stainless steel with maceration, and monitored by the building BAS or similar remote alarm indicating system.